 Sleep pattern changes and disruptions are widespread in dementia, and can result in fatigue for family caregivers.
 It’s helpful to try to limit daytime sleeping and create a soothing, sleep-inducing environment during the night: keep lights low, play soothing music, and avoid serving the elder caffeinated or alcoholic drinks.
 If, in spite of these efforts, the elder continues to stay awake and irritated through the night, recruiting the assistance of a professional caregiver, such as those provided by Absolute Companion Care, can ensure the person is well cared for overnight and the chance for family members to get much-needed rest.

 Stress can swiftly escalate to agitation and even aggression for elders with dementia.
 Elders may also be aware of your own stress, which can create further distress for them.
 It is crucial to remain calm, even in the face of aggression and agitation, and to understand which activities are most calming for your loved one and have them at the ready to diffuse difficult circumstances.
 This could be a tactical activity, the person’s favorite music, a walk outdoors, listening to a story read out loud – it may take a bit of trial and error to identify what works best with certain dementia behaviors.

-Absolute Companion Care’s Maryland in-home care specialists are skilled and experienced in dementia and Alzheimer’s care in Howard, MD.
+Absolute Companion Care provides compassionate memory care Towson, MD families can trust, and our caregivers are skilled and experienced in dementia and Alzheimer’s care.
 Our team would love to partner with you in providing the highest possible quality of care for your older loved one.
-Contact us at 410-357-9640 to arrange for a free in-home evaluation or to get answers to any of your questions about senior care Howard County, MD and the surrounding areas depend on.
+Contact us at 410-357-9640 to arrange for a free in-home evaluation or to get answers to any of your questions about memory care in Towson, MD and the surrounding areas.
+Visit our Service Area page for a full list of the communities we serve.